-tion dates of the limited warranti • The limited one-year N n you have provided, we are pleased to notify you of les.
-New Boat warranty expires (d) Hull Structure and Bottom Blister warranty expires (d) ·
+Based on the information you have provided, we are pleased to notify you of the expiration dates of the limited warranties.

+• The limited one-year New Boat warranty expires (d)\

+• The limited five-year Hull Structure and Bottom Blister warranty expires (d)\\\\

-Should you require assist your Hunter dealer or to call us d tance at any time during ownership, we encourage you ı to contact
+Should you require assistance at any time during ownership, we encourage you to contact your Hunter dealer or to call us directly at 386-462-3077.

-Please confirm the informare required. nation at the bottom of the page and advise us if any c orrections
+Please confirm the information at the bottom of the page and advise us if any corrections are required.

 Customer Service Manager

-Hull No: HUN Model:
+Model:

 Telephone: (H) (B)

-Date of Purchase: -
+Date of Purchase:

 Purchased From: Name:

 Address:

 City/State Zip

-() Private Owner () Dealer
+() Private Owner ( ) Dealer